sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 sensu-backend start --help
 {{< /highlight >}}

-You can also start the backend using `systemd`:
+You can also start the backend using a service manager:

 {{< highlight shell >}}
-sudo systemctl start sensu-backend
+sudo service sensu-backend start
 {{< /highlight >}}

-_NOTE: On older distributions of Linux, use `sudo service sensu-backend start` to start the backend._

 ### Stopping the service

-Stop the backend service using `systemd`:
+Stop the backend service using a service manager:

 {{< highlight shell >}}
-sudo systemctl stop sensu-backend
+sudo service sensu-backend stop
 {{< /highlight >}}

-_NOTE: On older distributions of Linux, use `sudo service sensu-backend stop` to stop the backend._

 ### Restarting the service

 You must restart the backend to implement any configuration updates.

-Restart the backend using `systemd`:
+Restart the backend using a service manager:

 {{< highlight shell >}}
-sudo systemctl restart sensu-backend
+sudo service sensu-backend restart
 {{< /highlight >}}

 ### Enabling on boot